 3

 Your bedroom floor creaks horribly.
 Below are all those quotes you made him provide, all of which will require the following procedure.
+So this price must be added to the 4 below.

 Removal and eventual replacement of bedroom furniture, carpets and all floorboards.